 Medications and Drugs

-Generic Name: albuterol (Pronunciation: al BYOO teh rall)
+Generic Name: albuterol (oral) (Pronunciation: al BYOO teh rall)

-Albuterol is used to treat bronchospasm (wheezing, shortness of breath) associated with reversible obstructive airway disease such as asthma.
+Albuterol is used to treat bronchospasm (wheezing, shortness of breath) caused by reversible obstructive airway disease in adults and children who are at least 6 years old.

-Albuterol may also be used for conditions other than those listed in this medication guide.
+Albuterol may also be used for purposes not listed in this medication guide.

 Albuterol 2 mg-MYL